somhi/jtframe/doc/inputs.md

 Support for 4-way joysticks (instead of 8-way joysticks) is enabled by setting high bit 1 of core_mod.
 See MOD BYTE.

+## Autofire

+It is not encouraged to provide a generic autofire option as it alters the gameplay.
+But, for some games that used a spinner (like Heavy Barrel), it helps controlling the character.
+By defining **JTFRAME_AUTOFIRE0** an option will appear on the OSD to enable autofire only for the first button (joystick bit 4).
+The autofire is triggered every 8 frames.

 # Trackball

 The popular upd4701 is modelled in [jt4701](../hdl/keyboard/jt4701.v).
 The main module **jt4701** represents the original chip and should work correctly when connected to a trackball.
 There are two helper modules: jt4701_dialemu and jt4701_dialemu_2axis.